narasingh/connected-components/README.md

 # Connected Components

-This is R&D project to utilize react query in order crate resuable smart components
+This is R&D project to utilize react query in order create reusable smart components